How Much Does Adoption Cost?

 Adoption Costs: A Partial Breakdown

-To determine how much it costs to adopt a child in the United States we must consider the cost of the adoption process itself alongside a wide range of other potential expenses.
+To determine how much it costs to adopt a child in the United States we must consider the cost of the adoption process itself alongside a wide range of other potential adoption expenses.
 These additional costs can — and often do — include travel expenses, legal fees for adoption attorneys, adoption agency fees, birth mother expenses if any, and more.

-Finally, we must also take into account the cost of the initial home study, which can range from $1,500 to $5,000.
+Finally, we must also take into account the cost of the initial adoption home study, which can range from $1,500 to $5,000.
 This includes a review of documents, interviews with family members, and background checks.
 This provides our team with a quality overview of a potential new home for the child as well as an initial assessment of the adopting parents.

-Adoption Costs and Options
+Adoption Costs and Benefits

 The most important thing of all is to find a loving home for the children.
 We work with expectant mothers across the nation.
 It is on their behalf and in honor of their loving choice that we work so hard and look so far and wide to find suitable homes for their children.